Summary: Is she really the newest working girl in Virginia City? Written for Bonanza Brand’s R-Rated 13th Anniversary Writing Challenge

 Eyes almost bulging out of their sockets, “In a getup like that?”
 He slowly sat down when the woman stopped behind the fourth player at their table.

-“Are you guys going to play cards or not?” asked the man as he finished settling his cards in order, not having paid attention to the idle chatter around the table.
+“Are you guys going to play cards or not?” asked the man as he finished settling his cards in order, not having paid attention to the idle chatter around the table nor the quieting of the room.

 The feathered boa she’d wrapped around her neck helped hide some of her cleavage to the wide eyes of the others as she leaned forward.